siddarth09/100daysof_ROS/README.md

 Servo motors, the servo is subcribed to "servo" topic while the publisher node publishes the angle of rotation, the servo motor starts rotating.

 # DAY 15:
-LDR, Using the msg file created on DAY 3, I used this to get the intensity form LDR sensor
+LDR, Using the msg file created on DAY 3, I used this to get the intensity form LDR sensor.

+# DAY 16:
+speed control of DC Motors with pwm passed though geometry_msgs msg file.The subscriber gets the speed of the motor at that period of time and displays it